 The coolant will continue to expand and pressurize as it heats up until it reaches the PSI for which the radiator cap is rated.
 And as previously stated, any additional pressure is released to the coolant reservoir.

-The reason that automotive cooling systems are pressurized is because pressurized coolant has a lower boiling point than non-pressurized coolant.
-Coolant already has a lower boiling point than plain water.
-To further lower its boiling point, automakers design cooling systems so that they'll hold pressure.
-When pressurized to 15 PSI, the boiling point of coolant is about 45 degrees Fahrenheit lower than non-pressurized coolant.
+The reason that automotive cooling systems are pressurized is because non-pressurized coolant's boiling point is to low for effective cooling.
+To further raise its boiling point, automakers design cooling systems so that they'll hold pressure.
+When pressurized to 15 PSI, the boiling point of coolant is about 45 degrees Fahrenheit higher than non-pressurized coolant.
 As a result, it's able to accommodate the engine's hot temperatures without turning to steam and evaporating.

 The bottom line is that your vehicle's cooling system needs to be pressurized.
-Otherwise, the coolant will boil over, which could lead to more serious automotive problems like overheating, a blown head gasket, a cracked engine or warped cylinder head.
+Otherwise, the coolant will steam and evoporate, which could lead to more serious automotive problems like overheating, a blown head gasket, a cracked engine or warped cylinder head.

 You can see if your vehicle's cooling system is holding pressure by testing it.
 There are radiator pressure testing kits that are designed specifically for this purpose.
 You connect a fitted component on the neck of your radiator, followed by pumping it with pressurized air to see if it holds.
 For more information on how to pressure test your vehicle's cooling system, check out this blog post.